This article provides a brief overview of technology in MicroStation CONNECT …

 To dispel confusion, Item Sets are an earlier and different technology.
 They are unrelated to Item Types other than having a similar name.

 Item Types, new to MicroStation CONNECT, are meta data that define data types.
 In other words, a schema.
 An Item Type has a name and a number of properties.
 Each property has a name and a data type (e.g. Text, Integer, Number).
 Item Types are not graphic elements; rather, they represent a MicroStation capability for storing structured alpha-numeric data on an object.
-Item data can be attached to an element, reference or DGN model.
+Item data can be attached to an element, DGN model or DGN file.
 Bentley Systems terminology for data stored in Item Types includes 'business data' and 'EC Schema data'.